 By spreading awareness about prevention and early diagnosis, we have the power to help those at risk for serious mental health disorders and substance use disorders.
 Everyone can do their part and get involved in Mental Health Awareness Month!

-Look for local events near you and join the conversation on social media by using the hashtags #4Mind4Body and #MHAM2019.
+Look for local events near you and join the conversation on social media by using the following hashtags:

 Share relevant articles or your own story about mental health with others.